3 recommended OTC drugs

 Strictly adjuvant:

-• Omega-3 — mildly antithrombotic (beware dosing if anticoagulated).
+• Omega-3 — mildly antithrombotic (mind the dosing if on anticoagulation).

 • Vitamin D3 — frequent deficiency.